anapvasconcelos/ResearchArtifacts/data/ICSE_data_collected_from_websites.md

 # 2022 - 44th ICSE

-## 2022A - Authors of some tracks are asked to make their data available to the program committee or explain why this is not possible or desirable.
+## 2022A - Authors of some tracks are asked to make their data available to the program committee or explain why this is not possible or desirable

 #### Technical